Æthelred the Unready: Decline 1003 to 1012

-Swein returned to England in 1003, after an absence of nearly ten years, most of which he had spent fighting, and finally defeating, Olaf Tryggvason's challenge to his position in Norway.
-William of Malmesbury attributed his reappearance to a desire to avenge the murder of his sister Gunhilde on the order of Eadric Streona in the St Brice's Day massacre, and this is accepted by Stenton.
+Swein returned to England in 1003, after an absence of nearly ten years.
+The twelfth-century historian William of Malmesbury attributed his reappearance to a desire to avenge the murder of his sister Gunhilde on the order of Eadric Streona in the St Brice's Day massacre, and this is accepted by Stenton.
 Other historians are sceptical, as William is the only source for Gunhilde's existence and Eadric did not become prominent until several years later.
 In 1003 Swein sacked Exeter and burnt Wilton.
 In 1004 he burnt Norwich and sacked Thetford.
 He was then challenged by an army led by an East Anglian nobleman, Ulfcytel.
 The Danes were victorious, but they suffered heavy losses and said that "they never met worst fighting amongst the English than that which Ulfcytel dealt them".
 The Danish army left England in 1005, probably because Britain and the Continent suffered from a severe famine in that year.